codafett/testing-utils/README.md

 ```

-#### Update jest.config
-In `jest.config` you need to set up jest to use the config files created above and to map module names.
+In `jest.config` you need to set up jest to use the config file created above and to map module names.

 First add the following required imports at the top of the file:
 ```ts